 Lack of sufficient aerobic exercise is also a major contributor to pet obesity and the serious, debilitating diseases that go along with it, such as heart conditions.
 Combined with lack of mental stimulation this can lead to behavioural problems brought on by physical boredom.
 This is especially true for working breeds and other dogs with a very high need for activity.

 The activities taught can also help a lot with fear aggressive dogs to develop self-confidence.
 They can also benefit show dogs as the exercises I teach help to develop a proper gait and movement, increase body awareness, and build confidence for the show ring.

-Since it’s not always practical for pet parents to exercise their dogs outside due to weather or time constraints, with the Cleverpawz Dog Gym we offer a wide variety of training, both to stimulate the mind and exercise the body.
-We have a range of equipment to develop core strength, balance, coordination, and cardiovascular, as well as lots of mind games to get your dog’s brain working.
-Because a lot of our equipment is mobile we are able to offer this training at your own home.
+Since it’s not always practical for pet parents to exercise their dogs outside due to weather or time constraints, there are a wide variety of training avalable, both to stimulate the mind and exercise the body.
+There is a range of equipment to develop core strength, balance, coordination, and cardiovascular, as well as lots of mind games to get your dog’s brain working.
+Because the equipment is mobile this training can be done at your own home.

 - Exercises that maintain balance, body awareness and fluid movement.

 - Exercises that target the big, body-supporting muscles like the hamstrings and gluteal muscles.

 Our training methods

 We use shaping, both with and without a clicker, to train your dog’s step by step to get onto our equipment where they do very small body movements that isolate certain muscles and require core strength to balance.
 Some very confident dogs pick this up quickly others take a little more time and encouragement.